HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Fusion Algorithm

-Instead of relying on a classical regularizer and its proximal operator that acts as a Gaussian denoiser~\cite{sreehari2016plug}, the ingenious idea in PnP was to replace the proximal operator in~\eqref{eq:pgd} with an arbitrary denoising operator $\cD: \bbH \to \bbH$.
-That is, the update in PnP is performed as
+Instead of relying on a classical regularizer and its proximal operator, which typically acts as a Gaussian denoiser~\cite{sreehari2016plug}, the key innovation in the Plug-and-Play (PnP) framework is to replace the proximal operator in~\eqref{eq:pgd} with a generic denoising operator $\cD: \bbH \to \bbH$.
+Accordingly, the PnP update is given by

-The point is that denoisers such as BM3D~\cite{dabov2007image}, DnCNN~\cite{zhang2017beyond,dian2020regularizing}, and DRUNet~\cite{devalla2018drunet} are more potent than the proximal operator~\eqref{eq:prox} corresponding to traditional regularizers such as total variation, wavelets, and low-rank~\cite{simoes2014convex}.
-The hope is that a more potent denoiser $\cD$ in \eqref{eq:pnppgd} can produce better reconstructions.
-However, the challenge lies in the fact that the transition from \eqref{eq:pgd} to \eqref{eq:pnppgd} is carried out in an ad-hoc manner, with no guarantee that the sequence of iterates \( \{\X_k\} \) generated by~\eqref{eq:pnppgd} will converge to a meaningful reconstruction.
-The example in Figure~\ref{fig:div} shows that the iterative process can actually fail, leading to divergence.
-Thus, we need to work with a denoiser $\cD$ that not only gives good reconstructions but for which the iterates \( \{\X_k\} \) are always convergent.
+The motivation behind this substitution is that denoisers such as DnCNN~\cite{zhang2017beyond,dian2020regularizing}, and DRUNet~\cite{devalla2018drunet} are often far more effective than the proximal operators in~\eqref{eq:prox} derived from classical regularizers such as total variation, wavelet sparsity, or low-rank models~\cite{simoes2014convex}.
+The expectation is that employing a stronger denoiser $\cD$ in~\eqref{eq:pnppgd} leads to higher-quality reconstructions.

+The main technical challenge, however, is that the transition from~\eqref{eq:pgd} to~\eqref{eq:pnppgd} is not theoretically justified, with no convergence guarantee on the sequence $\{\X_k\}$ produced by~\eqref{eq:pnppgd}.
+Indeed, as illustrated in Figure~\ref{fig:div}, the iterative process can sometimes diverge.
+Hence, it is essential to design a denoiser $\cD$ that not only performs well empirically but also promotes convergence of the iterative scheme.

-In the rest of the paper, we will refer to~\eqref{eq:pnppgd} as PnP-PGD.
-We note that this is not a new algorithm and has been used in prior works on PnP~\cite{nair2021fixed,athalye2023contractivity}.
-The novelty of the present work is the denoiser we propose next and the proof of convergence of PnP-PGD for this particular denoiser.
+In the rest of the paper, we refer to~\eqref{eq:pnppgd} as PnP-PGD.
+This algorithm is not new and has been used in previous PnP studies~\cite{nair2021fixed,athalye2023contractivity}.
+The novelty of our work lies in the new denoiser we introduce next and in establishing the convergence of PnP-PGD when this denoiser is used.